TomBos/pt-javascript/README.md

 # pt-javascript
 Placeholder for customized JavaScript

-Found this jquery-script, somewhere on PasteBin, have some ideas about it, wanted it to be save...
+Found this jquery-script, somewhere on PasteBin, had some ideas about it, wanted it to be save...

 If using PT with EUR or USD, change the first line in the script: